-These instruction will conver the Master CHassis Variant 1 installation.
+These instructions were taken from the previous chassis version (< Sept 2018).
+New chassis install is only slightly different on the crystal chamber assembly.
+They conver the Master CHassis Variant 1 installation.
 The Variant 2 or both Variants of the Padawan chassis are more or less similar.

 Step 0: Aligning parts.
 Due to the fact that the parts are not indexed and use a male threaded ring, they can result misaligned when screwed together.
 Before mounting the chassis, it is mandatory to fix/glue the threaded ring into the clamp section of the hilt so that they won’t move when the parts get unscrewed.
 This is a rather tricky process, and will take a bit of time to get the part aligned properly (the covertec is a 90° of the clamp box and the grenade groove must also be aligned with the clamp box).

 Same method apply for the booster and grenade section parts.
 Screw the threaded ring in and block it with your finger from inside.
 Then screw the part, see where it stops, unscrew and rotate the threaded ring, screw the part again, and repeat until it aligns properly.